AI Policy Guide

 Before diving into how AI works, one must form an idea of what AI systems offer:

 2. Speed.
 AI can resolve complex problems nearly instantly.
-Driverless cars face no cognitive lag when responding to hazards.
+Driverless cars face no cognitive lag when responding to hazards, and ChatGPT faces no analysis paralysis when writing.
+Decisive, near-instant decisions provide an advantage over human decisions, which can lag as a result of indecision, stress, and other factors.
 In other cases, speed can also be a hazard of its own.
 An extreme example lies in military systems that once granted autonomy over target engagement, allowing action before a human commander authorizes engagement.

 3. Scale.
-AI can effectively perform certain tasks better than an army of humans hired for that purpose, for instance, identifying the individual preferences of millions of music listeners or TV viewers.
+AI can effectively perform certain tasks better than an army of humans hired for that purpose.
+For instance, streaming can simultaneously address the individual preferences of millions of music listeners or TV viewers, drug discovery systems can analyze millions of compounds, and ChatGPT can search and connect millions of disparate ideas.

 Confronting Barriers to Automation